How to Find a CTO for Your Startup [Complete Guide]

 CTO must create a technical plan for a business that will turn the ideas into actions.
-With strong technical skills and a solid grasp of business he (or she) creates, develops and translates this vision into reality.
+With strong technical skills and a solid grasp of business he (or she) creates, develops, and translates this vision into reality.

 The technical vision should outline the challenges, goals, and risk factors.
 This technical approach must align with the startup's overall business goals.

-Investors, venture capital firms, or accelerators are a few examples of people or organisations that frequently offer funding opportunities.
+Investors, venture capital firms, or accelerators are a few examples of people or organizations that frequently offer funding opportunities.
 It is not surprising that these funding sources carefully examine a company's management team, particularly the CTO and their technical vision mentioned above.